The day Joe Clark's short-lived PC government fell 40 years ago

 Clark had led the Tories to power in May of 1979, a victory that made him Canada's youngest-ever prime minister.

-But after his government fell that December, he would not be prime minister again.
+But after his government fell that December, it would not return to power under his watch.
 The following year, the Progressive Conservatives would be defeated at the polls in an election that returned the Liberals to power with a majority government.

 The new prime minister would be the old prime minister — Pierre Trudeau, who had previously announced his intention to step down as Liberal leader.